Pelvic Floor Exercises for Pregnant Women

 Your pelvic floor muscles are the unsung heroes of pregnancy and childbirth.
 Strengthening them is an investment in your comfort, control, and recovery.

-Safe Pelvic Floor Exercises for Pregnant Women
+Safe Pelvic Floor Exercises in Pregnancy

 Kegel Exercises: The Foundation